 1. Remove the rear body panel.

-2. Remove the four fender screws securing the cargo box to the mounts and remove the cargo box.
+2. Remove the six fender screws (two under rear body panel) securing the cargo box to the mounts and remove the cargo box.

-1. Set the cargo box into position on the cargo box mounts; then secure with the four fender screws.
+1. Set the cargo box into position on the cargo box mounts; then secure with the six fender screws.
 Tighten securely.
 2. Install the rear body panel.